-- A recruitment process that provides equality of opportunity for local priority groups; - The registering of any vacancies that relates to work on or associated with the Development with agencies identified by the Planning Authority.
-This should be for a period prior to and after completion of the Development; - Provision of a minimum of 3 working days between registering the vacancy and filling the vacancy; - Provision to advertise vacancies in local Job Centres, agencies identified by the Planning Authority and in 3 local newspapers nominated by the Council; - Commitment to work with agencies identified by the Planning Authority for the purpose of identifying and interviewing suitable local unemployed applicants. - The production of a Method Statement setting out the implementation of the Local Employment Strategy.
+- Provision to advertise vacancies in local Job Centres, agencies identified by the Planning Authority and in 3 local newspapers nominated by the Council; - Commitment to work with agencies identified by the Planning Authority for the purpose of identifying and interviewing suitable local unemployed applicants. - The production of a Method Statement setting out the implementation of the Local Employment Strategy.

-The focus of resources gained will be the Borough's defined priority areas and groups that are most at need.
+3.2.11 The focus of resources gained will be the Borough's defined priority areas and groups that are most at need.
 The aim will be to narrow the gap between the most advantaged and disadvantaged areas of the Borough and to reach a local working age employment rate of 80%.

-Further detailed information relating to planning obligations for Economic and Community Benefits can be obtained from the Initiatives Development Manager on 01384 818173 or email trevor.homer@dudley.gov.uk
+3.2.12 Further detailed information relating to planning obligations for Economic and Community Benefits can be obtained from the Economic Regeneration section on 01384 81 4662 or e-mail colin.hill@dudley.gov.uk